-I’m going to walk you through the most common unrealistic expectations authors have, then explain realistic expectations for a non-fiction book.
+In this post, I’ll walk you through the most common unrealistic authors have, and explain realistic expectations to can have instead.

 Unrealistic Expectation #1: “My Book Will Sell Millions of Copies!”